alvinliju/blog/src/content/blog/cryptography-basics.md

 **Cryptographic Security**: Comparing provable security with probable security.

-### Terms to keep in mind:

-**Plain Text**: Plain text is the text/data before encryption.

-**Cipher Text**:The text/data after encryption is called cipher text, you'll see this word in any cryptographic blog or book.

 ## Encryption
 - Encryption is the principal application of cryptography
 - Makes data incomprehensible(idk if its a proper word) in order to ensure Confidentiality